covid19data-us/covid19data.us/README.md

 - That resulted in - organizing news so I could stay up to speed - traffic picked up and I needed some content checkers because the search is challenged and news agencies are less than accurate.
 - I currently have 3 people in PH checking/categorizing/posting content
 - [covid19data.com](https://covid19data.com)
-- In March, US became a topic and I needed a more US centric site.
+- In March, US became a topic and I needed a more US :us: centric site.
 - I got some inspiration from a few medical specific sites and someone coined the phrase: Ninja Virus.
 - [US Centric](https://ninjavirus.com)
 - These are Wordpress sites hosted on Google - with RSS crawlers, Twitter Crawler, URL Crawler, etc.